leobudima/elogii-blog/content/how-to-prevent-late-deliveries.md

 * Impractical warehouse layouts
 * Manual fleet dispatching
 * Coordination between teams
-* Lack of visiblity over the last mile
+* Lack of visibility over the last mile
 * No delivery or route planning

 Software is the solution to mend most of these problems.
 (But more on that later)

 ### Poor packaging and labeling

-Not being precise when packaging and labeling orders for shimplent can cause damaged products, misplaced deliveries, confusion, and late shipping.
+Not being precise when packaging and labeling orders for shipment can cause damaged products, misplaced deliveries, confusion, and late shipping.

 **Poorly packaged items** can easily be damaged in transit.